Using a Wheelchair for Back Pain: Guide to Relief & Mobility

 Can Wheelchairs Cause Pain in the Lumbar Region?

-According to studies, the risk of lumbar back pain is five times higher in wheelchair users than in the rest of the population.
+According to studies, the risk of lumbar back pain is five times higher in users than in the rest of the population.
 (2)

 The explanation is simple.
 Many permanent wheelchair users are in a seated position all day long, so they tend to slump back and slide forward in an attempt to get comfortable.